Spanish Words That Start with Ñ: 23+ Uniquely Spanish Terms

-The last animal on this list in the great horned owl, a.k.a. the ñacurutú.
+The last animal on this list in the great horned owl, or the ñacurutú.

 I personally had no idea this animal existed, but if you ever travel to Argentina, Paraguay or Uruguay, you are probably in for a treat.

-This is a very specific pair of words, but I wanted to add it because they sound so gracious to me.
+This is a very specific pair of words, but I wanted to add them because they sound so graceful to me.

-Ñeembucú is a Department in Paraguay.
+Ñeembucú is a Department (administrative region) in Paraguay.
 People born there are called ñeembuqueños.

 I am including these two words because when I discovered them I was absolutely fascinated.

-The Ñáñigos are some kind of Cuban secret society for men, similar to the Freemasons.
-If you have some time, read a little bit about them.
+The Ñáñigos are members of a Cuban secret society for men, similar to the Freemasons.
+If you have some time, you can read a little bit about them here.

 Ñañiguismo is the word that refers to practicing the canons established by this society.